Techtonica/curriculum/objectives/week-6-assessment.md

 // => true
 ```

-### Jasmine Testing
+### Jest Testing

-Write Jasmine test cases for the function below.
+Write Jest test cases for the function below.
 Think of all the possible cases you might need to test.

 ```javascript
 function calculateAge(birthDate) {